johnivanpuayap/100-days-of-code/README.md

 None so far.

-## Day 1 - Research and Setting Goals
+## Day 1 - Research and Creating Goals

 ### Reflection